abrahamoaks/Life-Expectancy-Prediction-After-Thoracic-Surgery/README.md

 ### Analysis Observations
 1. The highest prevalence of Thoracic surgery complications is between the age range of 50 - 70 years
 2. The lowest prevalence of Thoracic surgery complications is between the age range of 10 - 30 years
-3. The highest contributing feature is False Vital Expiration (FEV)
+3. The highest contributing feature is False Expiratory Volume (FEV)

 ## Model Building
 + Features Selection